loong218-toast/AlgoTrading-analysis/README.md

 10 years for training model and 2 years for testing model. <br />

-Second, We take the first 10 years data and calculate the overall results :
+We take the first 10 years data and calculate the overall results :

 <img src="https://user-images.githubusercontent.com/77558802/166476885-c173a169-1441-4fe7-8acc-76497ef3f13b.png" width=80%>